Comp485Project/RehApp/README.md

 * Users can comments on other posts that they are able to view
 * Provide a way for the user to edit their profile
 * Profile pages for each user
-* User logs in to view posts, access previous chats, and view profile info
+* User logs in to view posts, access previous posts, and view profile info
 * Able to store their posts and information as well as being able to access it

 **Optional Nice-to-have Stories**